pcchaparro/pcchaparro.github.io/_projects/1_project.md

 related_publications: true
 ---

-### Bifurcatio tipping, the current paradigm in ecosystem resiience
+### Bifurcation tipping, the current paradigm in ecosystem resilience

 According to traditional ecological theory, when environmental conditions are favorable (i.e. low environmental stress), the ecosystem is in the upper branch (State A in figure 1).
 If conditions gradually deteriorate, the ecosystem follows the stable equilibrium line until conditions exceed threshold 1.
 At this point (TP1), the upper stable equilibrium disappears, and thus a slight increment in the magnitude of environmental stress causes the ecosystem to tip to the lower branch (State B).
 Most efforts to prevent ecosystem regime shifts therefore focus on maintaining environmental stress below a safe magnitude, in this case, below threshold 1 (TP1).
 If this magnitude is exceeded, to restore the tipped ecosystem, it is not sufficient to reduce environmental stress below threshold 1, but to a much lower level of stress indicated by threshold 2 (TP2).
 Once the magnitude of environmental stress is below threshold 2, the ecosystem quickly recovers back to State A.